 4. Freelance Mom

-Freelance mom is a community that believes women can still be who they are after becoming moms.
+Freelance mom is a community that believes women can still be who they are after becoming mothers.
 They look for 900-1,500-word articles that offer actionable tips for freelancing moms or moms who want to become freelancers.
 They pay $75-$100 per article.
 Click here for the full writer’s guidelines, and be sure to go here and read a few of their articles before pitching.

 5. Cricket Media’s publications

 Cricket Media publishes several literary magazines for children, including Babybug, Ladybug, Spider, and Cricket.
 They also publish nonfiction magazines: Click, Ask, Muse, Cobblestone, DIG Into History, and Faces.

 Each of these magazines has a different focus and targets specific age groups.
-Fore more details on each, check out this post.
+For more details on each, check out this post.
 Cricket media pays well (.25 or more per word, and $3 per line for poetry).
 The best way to pitch any of the Cricket Media magazines is to become very familiar with each of them.